Embraer EMB 314 Super Tucano: UAE

 In September 2010, it was announced that Brazil and the United Arab Emirates were working a deal that includes sales of Super Tucanos.
 It was reported in early 2015 that the UAE is negotiating with Embraer the purchase of 24 Super Tucanos, the deal would include six aircraft from Brazilian Air Force inventory for immediate delivery.
 Since then an Emirati company, Callidus, bought a Brazilian company, Novaer, founded by an engineer involved in the Tucano project, and started a project for an alternative aircraft strongly resembling it, the Calidus B-250.

 Ukraine

 In August 2019, a Ukrainian military delegation visited Embraer's military division in São Paulo and flew the Super Tucano.
 In October 2019, the President of Ukraine, Volodymyr Zelensky, in a meeting with Brazilian President Jair Bolsonaro, informed that his country would buy the Super Tucano.
 In December 2022, the Brazilian media reported a Ukrainian interest in the Super Tucano, to equip its air force for the Russo-Ukrainian War; however, the sale was blocked by the Bolsonaro administration.
 A diplomatic effort by the United States to persuade the president-elect of Brazil, Luiz Inácio Lula da Silva, to unblock the deal, has been reported.

+In September 2026, Infodefensa reported that Ukraine was in neogitations to buy 24 A-29N (NATO standard) aircrafts via Embraer OGMA in Portugal.
+These aircraft will perform drone defense missions.